 This mini quesadilla recipe has just 2 ingredients for the filling: cheese and broccoli, so it’s not overwelming for picky eaters.

 Cheese for mini quesadillas

 Any kind of meltable shredded cheese works for this recipe.
 We used a Colby Jack mix.
-You can add a bit of Pepper Jack if your child likes spicy food.
+You can add a bit of Pepper Jack if your child doesn't mind spicy food.
 Cheddar, mozzarella, Gouda, Muenster, or a mix of those would work great too.

 Cheese is a great source of calcium, fat, and protein for toddlers.
 If you're concerned about whether your toddler is getting enough protein, quesadillas are a great way to get protein.
 A small whole wheat tortilla with some cheese can get your child about ~5-7 grams of protein, depending on the exact ingredients you use.